Astronaut828/SmartContractResearch/MasterChefV2/README.md

     // calculates the SUSHI reward per block by multiplying the reward amount by the pool's allocation points amount = uint256(MASTERCHEF_SUSHI_PER_BLOCK)
             .mul(MASTER_CHEF.poolInfo(MASTER_PID).allocPoint) / MASTER_CHEF.totalAllocPoint();
     }
     ```

+    `harvest` Function:

+    -   Allows users to harvest their pending SUSHI rewards.

+    ```solidity
+    /// @notice Harvest proceeds for transaction sender to `to`.
+    /// @param pid The pool id
+    /// @param to Harvested SUSHI are transferred to this address. function harvest(uint256 pid, address to) public {
+    // retrieves the pool information from the poolInfo mapping for the specified pool PoolInfo memory pool = updatePool(pid);
+    // retrieves the user's information from the userInfo mapping for the specified pool UserInfo storage user = userInfo[pid][msg.sender];
+    // calculates the user's pending SUSHI rewards int256 accumulatedSushi = int256(user.amount.mul(pool.accSushiPerShare) / ACC_SUSHI_PRECISION);
+    // calculates the pending SUSHI rewards for the user by subtracting the user's reward debt from the accumulated SUSHI rewards uint256 _pending = accumulatedSushi.sub(user.rewardDebt).toUInt256();
+    }
+    ```